ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 11 June 2022.
+   This Internet-Draft will expire on 1 August 2022.

 Copyright Notice

-   Copyright (c) 2021 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2022 IETF Trust and the persons identified as the document authors.
 All rights reserved.